Platte River Wilderness

 On the northeast side of the property is Douglas Creek, a good trout stream with an easy trail along its entire length through the wilderness (about 9.5 miles).
 At the south end of the wilderness is the Platte River Trailhead and after a steep drop from the trailhead, the Platte River Trail is an easy hike along the west bank of the river for about five miles.
 If the river level is low enough (as in late summer, early fall) you can ford the river and continue further north on the east bank.
 Otherwise, the trail dead ends at that river crossing.
 There are several other established trails in the area that can be combined to make some nice loops.

-Some maps of the area show old roads crossing the wilderness but when Congress granted that wilderness designation back in 1984, those roads were barricaded and are now just good trails.
+Some maps of the area show old roads crossing the wilderness but when Congress granted that wilderness designation back in 1984, those roads were barricaded and are now barely trails.

 Rafters on the North Platte River